 If you want shade or rain protection on some days but not others, consider installing a retractable awning.
 It attaches to your home, held up by articulated arms when operated manually or telescopic arms if powered by a small motor.
 You have lots of choices for fabrics, including those that shield you from the sun’s harmful rays.
-Prices start as low as $65 for a small manual awning but jump to thousands of dollars for a large motorized one.

 The way you block the sun indoors might also work outdoors.
 Curtains hung from wires or ropes stretched between posts on a patio or deck provide shade and create cozier, private spaces.
 Another indoor-to-outdoor idea: Install rolling bamboo shades in an outdoor structure like a pergola.
 Outdoor curtains and shades are inexpensive and they’re easy to install.
-Prices start at around $25.

 One of the classiest ways to add shade to a patio or deck is with a pergola.
 This one has wood beams and lattice set on precast, classical-style columns.
 The overhead latticework creates dappled shade.
 To provide even more shade, grow vines on the lattice or cover it with fabric panels.
 It sets the perfect tone for relaxing and backyard entertaining.